sheelabhadra/CarND-Traffic-Sign-Classifier/writeup.md

 The model was able to correctly guess 4 of these 5 traffic signs, which gives an accuracy of 80%.
 I actually downloaded 20 images from the internet and got correct prediction on 16 images which gives an overall accuracy of 80%.
 Although it is far lower than the accuracy on the test set, I feel that the major reason for the lower accuracy than the actual testing accuracy is that the images downloaded from the internet were originally of higher overall quality (resolution) than the training and testing images.
 On resizing the images to 32x32x3, some important pixels in traffic signs with detail e.g. road work, slippery road, wild animals crossing etc. were lost which might have led to lower accuracty on the internet images.

 But, I was pretty confused as to why sometimes the model was not very certain while identifying speed limit signs.
-Since, the Le-Net network used was primarily used for digit recognition, I hoped that it would perform very well on speed limit signs which was not the case.
+Since, the LeNet-5 network used was primarily used for digit recognition, I hoped that it would perform very well on speed limit signs which was not the case.

 #### 3 .
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)